 Vertigo is the false sensation of movement.
 If you have it, you may either feel your surroundings are spinning or that you are.
 However, there is really no movement.
 Below are the signs and symptoms of this symptom.
 They can last from a few minutes to a few hours, and sometimes even longer.
 They often just come and go.

 The majority of vertigo cases are related to problems in the inner ear.
 The leading causes of this are the following:

 BPPV occurs when the small calcium particles called canaliths travel out of their appropriate location and stay in the canals of the inner ear.
 The inner ear plays a role in keeping our balance as it regulates the sending of signals to the brain about the body’s movements in relation to gravity.
 The onset of BPPV may have no apparent cause, although age can be a factor.

 Either of these conditions is due to an infection or virus that affects the inner ear, causing inflammation of the nerves surrounding it.
 Both have an impact on the body’s sense of balance.

 This is an ailment of the inner ear believed to be due to an accumulation of fluid that alters the pressures in the ear.
 It can result in vertigo attacks, fluctuating hearing loss, and tinnitus.

-Below are the less-common causes of vertigo.
+Below are the less-common causes:

 Post-traumatic vertigo is one result of head and neck injuries.

 About 5% of the population suffers from head injuries every year.
 Post-traumatic vertigo occurs after having a neck or head trauma or injury.
-Typically, injuries to other parts of the body do not cause vertigo.
+Typically, injuries to other parts of the body do not cause spinning sensation.
 Doctors ask patients who may have post-traumatic vertigo for their health history and to undergo various examinations and x-rays before making a diagnosis.